Buying Guide for Solar Lanterns

 KIZEN Collapsible LED Solar Lantern

-An accordion-like collapsible solar lantern with LED light settings.
+This accordion-like collapsible solar lantern comes with LED light settings.

-Pros: Compact is right.
-This solar lantern-flashlight hybrid collapses from a full 3.5 inches to a tiny 1.7 inches and weighs only 9.6 ounces.
-You may want to pack it in your pocket, so you don’t lose it in your camping bag.
+Pros: This little guy has your back during emergencies and power outages with its built-in rechargeable 1200mAh lithium battery.
+This compact solar lantern-flashlight hybrid collapses from a full 3.5 inches to a tiny 1.7 inches and weighs only 9.6 ounces.
+You may want to pack it in your pocket to avoid losing it in your camping bag.
 Power it via solar energy within seven hours or USB within two.
-Choose one of three light modes—high, low, and SOS- to meet your circumstances.
-On low, the lantern will shine for 10 hours.
-This little guy has your back during emergencies and power outages with its built-in rechargeable 1200mAh lithium battery.
-Hang the lantern by its handle or hold it as you walk along a woody path.
+Choose one of three light modes—high, low, and SOS.
+On low, the lantern will shine for up to 10 hours.
+You can also use the handle to hang the lantern while camping or carry it as you walk along a wooded path.

-Bottom Line: They packed many desirable features in this solar lantern’s design.
+Bottom Line: This compact, lightweight solar lantern is easy to pack and carry on camping trips.
 Not only can you charge the lantern via USB, but you can use the lantern to charge devices.
+It’s an excellent option if you need a small camping lantern or emergency backup light in inclement weather.

 PASAMIC Solar Wall Lanterns

-This pair of solar wall lanterns frames a doorway or garage door, adding elegance and illumination.
+This pair of solar wall lanterns frame a doorway or garage door, adding elegance and illumination.

 Final Thoughts

-Take a solar lantern on your next outdoor excursion, or start a neighborhood trend with a couple of eco-friendly, stylish patio solar lantern lights.
+Take a solar lantern on your next outdoor excursion, or start a neighborhood trend with eco-friendly, stylish patio solar lantern lights.
 With incredible versatile features, you can power up your devices and provide light on the go with your solar lantern.